-To introduce our considerations of Arctic paleoclimate, methane, and current risk, let us start with one of the most significant recent works of Arctic paleoclimate research, concerning the record derived from a Siberian impact crater lake, Lake El’gygytgyn, giving a continuous climate record reaching back beyond the Pleistocene, going back fully 2.8 million years.
-Among the most important findings of this work is that the Arctic climate has been far more varied than previously imagined, including, in particular, hot periods which the researchers call ‘super interglacials’ up to 8 degrees C warmer than current averages.
+To introduce our considerations of Arctic paleoclimate, methane, and current risk, let us start with a significant work of Arctic paleoclimate research, concerning the record derived from a Siberian impact crater lake, Lake El’gygytgyn, providing a continuous record reaching back almost three million years.
+Among the most important findings of this work is that the Arctic climate seems to have been far more varied than previously imagined, including, in particular, hot periods which the researchers call ‘super interglacials’ up to 8 degrees C warmer than current averages.

-While this is clearly bad news for future sea level rise outlooks, it immediately gives rise to intriguing questions about Arctic methane feedbacks: above all, since such large amounts of Arctic warming in the past – with surface temperature well above today’s – did not tip the whole global climate system, large-scale abrupt releases of methane were probably not induced, and perhaps we therefore should not be very worried about such releases for the near future?
+While this is probably not good news for future sea level rise outlooks, it immediately gives rise to intriguing questions about Arctic methane feedbacks: above all, since such large amounts of Arctic warming in the past – with surface temperature well above today’s – did not tip the whole global climate system, large-scale abrupt releases of methane were probably not induced, and perhaps we therefore should not be very worried about such releases for the near future?

-But for now, here is Julie Brigham-Grette, one of the lead researchers at Lake El’gygytgyn, and a lead author of a recent paper about it in Science, speaking at a National Science Foundation meeting about her work.
+Julie Brigham-Grette, a lead researcher at Lake El’gygytgyn, and a lead author of a recent paper about it in Science, speaking at a National Science Foundation meeting about her work.